rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

 To associate a template with a specific device:

 1. Select the device in **Devices > Devices**.
-2. Click **Edit** or the pencil icon in the upper right corner.
+2. Click on **Edit** or the pencil icon in the right corner.
 3. Look for the **Management > Configuration Template** section.

    In this tab, you will see all available configurations.

-!!! info "Observation"
+!!! info "Note"
     Pay attention to the device's system, as configuration templates are created differently for different systems.

 4. After selecting the desired template, click **Save**.